chirag-7/Profile-README/README.md

 # Chirag Mahaveer Chivate

-This github consists of **Perosnal Projects** and a research-grade foundation in Artificial Intelligence and Machine Learning.
+This github consists of **Perosnal Projects** in my areas of interest and a research-grade foundation in Artificial Intelligence and Machine Learning.
 To achieve this, I have curated a **Registry of repositories**, mirrored directly from leading research labs to audit their engineering patterns and implementation details.

 ---

 ## Personal Projects
-Beyond the mirrored repositories, I have developed these personal projects to apply core ML methods for applications:
+Beyond the mirrored repositories, I have developed these personal projects to apply core ML methods for applications in my areas of interest:

 * **Reasoning & Frontiers**
     * **[Social Cognition Benchmark](https://github.com/chirag-7/Social-Cognition-Benchmark)**: A comprehensive evaluation framework for measuring progress toward AGI through cognitive and social intelligence tasks.